-- To optimise investment income returns within the principles of "security, liquidity then yield", in line with the risk appetite and counterparty selection as set out in the Treasury Strategy report as approved by Council Assembly each year. - To manage debt from borrowing in line with the principles of the Prudential Code and within the setting of Prudential Indicators as approved by Council Assembly each year. - To use prudential borrowing only where business cases are agreed in accordance with the principles of the overall treasury strategy. - To seek to reduce the cost of borrowing through debt repayment or debt refinancing where it is economically viable and affordable within the budget framework to do so. - To set aside funds from the revenue budget to meet the cost of the repayment of debt in accordance with statutory provisos or under the requirements of the Prudential Code as implemented. - To secure increased funding levels of the pensions fund over time to achieve 100% funding within the period recommended by actuaries.
+- To optimise investment income returns within the principles of "security, liquidity then yield", in line with the risk appetite and counterparty selection as set out in the Treasury Strategy report as approved by Council Assembly each year. - To manage debt from borrowing in line with the principles of the Prudential Code and within the setting of Prudential Indicators as approved by Council Assembly each year. - To use prudential borrowing only where business cases are agreed in accordance with the principles of the overall treasury strategy. - To seek to reduce the cost of borrowing through debt repayment or debt refinancing where it is economically viable and affordable within the budget framework to do so.

-Capital Programming and strategic projects (see also: Asset Management Plan)
+- To set aside funds from the revenue budget to meet the cost of the repayment of debt in accordance with statutory provisions or under the requirements of the Prudential Code as implemented. - To secure increased funding levels of the pensions fund over time to achieve 100% funding within the period recommended by actuaries.

-- To incorporate major strategic projects in the mainstream capital programme. - To exploit opportunities afforded through the regeneration programme, including setting a target for capital receipts from regeneration projects to support the Council's future capital programme. - To profile capital schemes realistically over their lifetime and apply full whole life costing principles to all major capital projects including investment and disposal decisions. - To establish over the medium term sufficient lifecycle maintenance provision for the Council's fixed assets where the assets are essential for service delivery and it is cost effective to maintain them in line with the Council's asset management plans. - To review uncommitted budgets within the existing approved capital programme annually and reprioritise as necessary. - To identify, review and select the most appropriate procurement strategies and partnerships arrangements (where appropriate) for all major capital projects.
+Capital Programming and strategic projects

-- To maximise and accelerate the programme of capital receipts ensuring best consideration and due regard to service provision, in line with the asset management strategy and to obtain best value from the disposal. - To maximise use of planning gains and associated benefits in accordance with agreements and strategic priorities, by prioritising the use of external grants and planning gains ahead of corporate receipts. - To pool corporately all capital receipts without any specific earmarking unless so directed by the cabinet. - To build and maintain a capital contingency reserve (£5m) to fund urgent and unavoidable works, including health and safety and DDA works - release of these funds to be subject to the prior approval of the Finance Director in consultation with the Cabinet Member for Finance, Resources and Community Safety.
+- To incorporate major strategic projects in the mainstream capital programme. - To exploit opportunities afforded through the regeneration programme, including setting a target for capital receipts from regeneration projects to support the council's future capital programme. - To profile capital schemes realistically over their lifetime and apply full whole life costing principles to all major capital projects including investment and disposal decisions. - To establish over the medium term sufficient lifecycle maintenance provision for the council's fixed assets where the assets are essential for service delivery and it is cost effective to maintain them in line with the council's asset management plans. - To review uncommitted budgets within the existing approved capital programme annually and reprioritise as necessary. - To identify, review and select the most appropriate procurement strategies and partnerships arrangements (where appropriate) for all major capital projects. - To maximise and accelerate the programme of capital receipts ensuring best consideration and due regard to service provision, in line with the asset management strategy. - To maximise use of planning gains and associated benefits in accordance with agreements and strategic priorities, by prioritising the use of external grants and planning gains ahead of corporate receipts. - To pool corporately all capital receipts without any specific earmarking unless so directed by the cabinet. - To build and maintain a capital contingency reserve (£5m) to fund urgent and unavoidable works, including health and safety and DDA works.